Vegas Odds Vs. Iowa Sportsbook Odds

 A single glance at the odds board will reveal the favored outcome.
 After a little bit of seasoning, you can glean potential payouts for winning bets and which way the money is flowing by reviewing the numbers.

-There are many sportsbooks out in the desert, including William Hill locations, destinations such as Westgate, and various smaller shops.
+There are many sportsbooks out in the desert, including Caesars locations, destinations such as Westgate, and various smaller shops.
 Each of them will attract a share of the action while fans and bettors view the odds.

 In May 2019, legal sports betting received the green light in Iowa.
 Retail and online sportsbooks opened for business the following August.
 The state has attracted several industry leaders, including DraftKings and PointsBet.